Moving to Progressive Delivery with Feature Flags

 Here are the most common issues teams encounter when implementing progressive delivery—and how to avoid them:

-1. They neglect feature flag archiving and cleanup
+1. Neglecting feature flag archiving and cleanup

 You might add a flag today for a major release, but six months later, no one remembers why it exists or whether they should remove it.
+Maintaining hygiene by regularly cleaning up old feature flags is essential if you want to prevent technical debt and complex dependencies.

 Pro tip: Follow feature flag best practices like creating a flag lifecycle policy and naming convention to avoid this issue.
 Document the purpose of each flag along with on and off dates.
 If it’s a long-lived flag, explain why that’s the case.